Slamboree (1999): Event

 Prior to the pay-per-view, there was one dark match, in which Dale Torborg defeated Johnny Swinger.

 In the opening match of the pay-per-view broadcast, Raven and Perry Saturn won the WCW World Tag Team Championship against Rey Misterio, Jr. and Billy Kidman, and Dean Malenko and Chris Benoit in a triple threat match.
 Raven ultimately pinned Kidman after hitting him with the Evenflow.

 Konnan defeated Stevie Ray, in the next match, via pinfall after Vincent and Horace Hogan interfered, followed by Rey Misterio, Jr. hitting Stevie Ray off the top rope.

 In the following match Bam Bam Bigelow defeated Brian Knobbs.
 This match was advertised as a hardcore match, however immediately prior to the match it was changed to a falls count anywhere match.
 Knobbs attempted to dive from the crowd onto Bigelow, in the concession area.
 After missing, Bigelow suplexed Knobbs through the table and picked up the pinfall.

 During the WCW World Television Championship title match, Rick Steiner defeated Booker T to win the title.
 Rick’s brother Scott Steiner came to the ring and tripped Booker T, which enabled Rick to hit a bulldog off the top rope, and pick up the pinfall.

-The following match saw Gorgeous George faced referee Charles Robinson.
+The following match saw Gorgeous George face referee Charles Robinson.
 Due to Gorgeous George’s victory in the match, Randy Savage was reinstated as a WCW wrestler.

 In the next match, Scott Steiner successfully defended his WCW United States Heavyweight Championship against Buff Bagwell.
 Scott’s brother Rick came to the ring, indicating to Bagwell he was there to help him.
 As Bagwell went to his the Buff Blockbuster, Rick attacked Bagwell with a chair, enabling Scott to pick up the victory.

 Roddy Piper next defeated Ric Flair via disqualification, enabling Piper to gain control as WCW President.
-Ric Flair was originally won this match against Roddy Piper by pinfall.
-Eric Bischoff came out and reversed a decision that Flair was disqualified for hitting Piper with a foreign object, turning Bischoff face for the first time since he turned on Piper and joined the nWo in November 1996.
+Ric Flair originally won this match against Roddy Piper by pinfall.
+Eric Bischoff came out and reversed the decision that Flair was disqualified for hitting Piper with a foreign object, turning Bischoff face for the first time since he turned on Piper and joined the nWo in November 1996.
 Piper fired Flair after the match.

 The following match was scheduled to be between Sting and Goldberg.
 However, a few minutes into the match Bret Hart returned for the first time in two months, and attacked Goldberg.
 The Steiner Brothers then ran out and attacked both Sting and Goldberg.

 In the main event Kevin Nash originally was awarded the victory over Diamond Dallas Page via disqualification.
 Randy Savage interfered in the match to assist Page, assaulting Nash and hitting him with the title belt.
 Eric Bischoff came to the ring after Savage interfered, ordered Doug Dillinger to escort Savage out of the building, and then told referee Nick Patrick to restart the match as a no disqualification match.
 Nash ultimately picked up the victory and the title after a Jacknife Powerbomb.